Also called cody, sizzurp, syrup

 - Social problems including relationship issues, financial problems, impacts on study or work and legal problems

 The best option for people dependent on codeine is opioid treatment which should be discussed with your doctor or local alcohol and drug treatment service.
-Withdrawal symptoms may be unpleasant, but will lessen over time.
-Withdrawal symptoms include diarrhoea, stomach and leg cramps, nausea, sweats and chills, increased heart rate, low mood, anxiety, irritability, poor sleep and cravings.
+Withdrawal symptoms may be unpleasant, however they will lessen over time.
+Withdrawal symptoms include diarrhoea, stomach ache, leg cramps, nausea, sweats and chills, increased heart rate, low mood, anxiety, irritability, poor sleep and cravings.

 Codeine use may increase the risk of miscarriage, premature delivery, and low birth weight.
 Regular codeine use throughout pregnancy can cause the new born baby to experience withdrawal symptoms.
 For people who are concerned about their codeine use while pregnant or breastfeeding, it is important to talk to your doctor or health professional.